dyne/zenswarm-oracle/README.md

 </p>

 ## 🔨 Usage
+Before using Zenswarm oracle you need:
+* Zenroom
+* Jq
+* Docker

 The `secrets` directory will be shared with the zenswarm oracle container.
 For example, this will let the oracle read the keyring we are going to generate.